 - Check the box next to Container Id required and click Save.

-- You're now ready to start using Container in Scan App
+- You're now ready to start using Containers in Scan App

-Follow the steps below to add a parcel to a container in Scan App.
-The container is an ordinary shipment in Consignor which can be pre-printed.
+Follow the steps below to add a shipment to a container in Scan App.
+The container can be an ordinary shipment in Consignor which can be pre-printed or you can create a virtual one with a name you choose.
 It will be the "parent shipment" while all the shipments added to this will act as "children".

 - Tap EVENTS and choose an event from the list of possible events, e.g. Loaded on truck